cotarr/gas-hexprint-example/README.md

 # gas-hexprint-example

-Example program to print hexadecimal values x86-64 GAS assembler
+Example program to print hexadecimal values using x86-64 GAS assembler

 # Description

 A friend was trying the GNU Assembler (gas).
 Our discussion inspired me to try the GAS assembler at the same time.
-I have previously used NASM assembler, but the gas assembler.
-This was my first time with gas and x86-64.
+I have previously used NASM assembler, but not the gas assembler so this was my first time with gas and x86-64.
 I found gas syntax is quite different from NASM.

 In this example, some 64 bit registers are printed in hexadecimal and base 10 decimal using pure assembly language.
 No external libraries were used.
 This was a learning exercise so there could be beginner errors.

 # To clone the repo

 This was written in Debian 11 running in a 64 bit virtual machine that was on a laptop with an i7 processor.
-If you are missing the assembler or make, you can probably install those using `apt-get install build-essential`.
+If you are missing the gas assembler, linker or make, you can probably install those using `apt-get install build-essential`.
 I recommend setup Debian or Ubuntu in a isolated VM.